int64ago/moky/README.md

  - Be tired with filling common views mock ?
 Try putting a `__COMMON__.js{on}` in `viewsMockPath` !
  - Mock files with js(Should be exported as CommonJS module) & json extension are friendly supported.
  - Use `moky -e` for proxyMaps list, `moky -e <url>` & `moky -e <key>` both work well.
+ - `--rewrite` option is ONLY for async request.

 ## License
 [![license][license-image]][license-url]